Road Transport: New European Driving Licence

 The main changes which will come into force on January 19th 2013 are as follows:

 All new European driving licences will be issued according to a new format, a plastic "credit card", with a photo and standard information requirements - easy to recognise and read across the EU (see photo below).
 All new licences will be issued in this format from January 19th 2013.

 Existing licences are not affected, but will be changed to the new format at the time of renewal or at the latest by 2033.
 The European driving licence can be adapted to incorporate national symbols as decided by each Member State.

 The new driving licence includes a number of security features to make it "tamper proof" and to avoid falsification.

 In addition, it is backed up by the creation of a European electronic data exchange system to facilitate the exchange of information between national administrations.
 This will simplify the process for managing driving licences for people changing residence from one Member State to another.
 It will also significantly help to prohibit "driving licence tourism" and fraud, for example, to enforce the new, more stringent prohibition, of a Member State issuing a licence to someone who has already had their licence withdrawn, suspended or restricted by another Member State.

 The Regular Renewal of Licences

 Central to tackling fraud and improving road safety is the need for a regular renewal of licences across the EU.
 Under the new rules, licences must be renewed, for car drivers and motorcyclists, every 10-15 years, depending on the Member State.
-For buses and lorry drivers licenses must be renewed every five years and a medical check-up will be necessary for renewal.
+For buses and lorry drivers licences must be renewed every five years and a medical check-up will be necessary for renewal.

 This is an administrative renewal, and does not require any additional testing.
 It ensures that licencing information, photos etc. are kept up to date, security features on cards can be regularly updated to new technology and Member States have constantly updated information about the licences in circulation.